-No ltem Discussion Solution Responsibility 16. be made to fund the Bucket Eradication Programme In conjunction with the District address the high backlog in the provision of basic levels of sanitation through installation of VIP toilets (refer proposals cited in Circular 89, Dec 2017 with respect to reprioritization of grant funding to fund the Bucket Eradication Programme) Infrastructure 17.
-Circular 89 18/19 MTREF Guidelines Version 6.2 of the mSCOA chart to be used for the 2021/2022 MTREF Included in 2020/2021 short term strategies ВТО 18. update the service level standards to align to the new IDPs that were Infrastructure
+No Item Discussion Solution Responsibility 16. infrastructure grant will be made to fund the Bucket Eradication Programme In conjunction with the district address the high backlog in the provision of basic levels of sanitation through installation of VIP toilets (refer proposals cited in Circular 89, Dec 2017 with respect to reprioritization of grant funding to fund the Bucket Eradication Programme) 17.
+Circular 89 18/19 MTREF Guidelines Included in 2019/20 short term strategies вто 18.
+Service Level Standards NT Circular 89 Dec 2017 states - "Municipalities are advised to update the service level standards to align to the new IDPs that were compiled after the 2016 Local Government Elections" Update Service Level Standards and submit to Council for approval as per Circular 89 guidelines Infrastructure